guoshengkang/guoshengkang.github.io/_Misc/inspirations.md

 378. Some questions take a lifetime to answer, but they are still worth asking.
 They are still worth asking, the answer worth pursuing.
 Remember, the true sign of intelligence isn't the ability to answer questions; it's the ability to ask them. ---- Unknown
 381. To be happy you must know the F.A.C.T.S.
 Forgive others Accept your mistakes Crystal and move on Thanksgiving God for. everything Smile always. ---- Unknown
 385. Life is all about change.
 If we don't change, we don't grow.
 If we don't grow, we really aren't living. ---- Unknown
+386. Take time like the river that never grows stale.
+Keep going and steady.
+No hurry, no rush. ---- Rumi
+387. You can destroy your now by worrying about tomorrow. ---- Janis Joplin
+388. Remove negative people from your life.
+The people you spend time with influence your attitude, thoughts and success more than you think. ---- Unknown
+389. If you cry because the sun has gone out of your life, your tears will prevent you from seeing the stars. ---- Rabindranath Tagore
+390. Train yourself to find the blessing in everything. ---- Unknown
+391. Too many people are trying to find the right person instead of being the right person. ---- Gloria Steinem
+392. You can’t be real with others if you’re not real with yourself. ---- Unknown
+394. You will never be good enough for everyone.
+Luckily, all you have to be is good enough for you. ---- Unknown
+395. Always end the day with a positive thought.
+No matter how hard things were, tomorrow’s a fresh opportunity to make it better. ---- Unknown
+396. Choose the words you say to yourself wisely; they are creating your reality. ---- Sean Stephenson
+397. Don’t compare yourself with other people; compare yourself with who you were yesterday. ---- Jordan Peterson

 ## <span id="Change">Change & Action</span>
 83. Whatever you want to do, do it now.
 There are only so many tomorrows. ---- Michael Landon